rstacruz/sparkup/README.md

 The files in the source tree are not useable straight away: you need to build the plugins first.
 Simple type `make` (assuming you have GNU make installed) in the project's root.

+What it will do:

+ - Create a directory called `sparkup-<version>/`
+ - Put the packaged, ready-to-use plugins there
+ - Inject the version number (from the file `VERSION`) to the copies of sparkup.py in that directory
+ - Create a redistributable ZIP file (s`parkup-<version>.zip`)

 Usage and installation
 ----------------------
 You may download Sparkup from Github.
 [Download the latest version here](http://github.com/rstacruz/sparkup/downloads).